• Relational Culture Framework

 This view holds that relationships between these entities are more fundamental than the entities themselves.
 That is, systems emerge, develop and thrive through the meaningful, inclusive and enduring relationships they are made of, not the strength of particular individuals.

-From this perspective, we see human beings as radically “prosocial,” and therefore resilience (ecological, social and individual) depends on having an intentional culture of care, complex inclusion, and shared leadership.
+From this RELATIONAL FIELD PERSPECTIVE, we see human beings as radically “prosocial,” and therefore resilience (ecological, social and individual) depends on having an intentional culture of care, complex inclusion, and shared leadership.

 Pushing back on anti-relational values

-This relational worldview directly contradicts the foundations of the culture of individualism, which sees the world as made of isolated, self-made individuals that are selfish, materialistic, and utility-maximizing, with no primary relationships nor meaningful engagement with community, land, or history.
-Together with the resurgence of fascism and supremacist culture globally, these anti-relational values are threatening our planet and all its people.
+This relational worldview directly contradicts the foundations of the culture of individualism, and ultimately materialism, which sees the world as made of isolated, self-made individuals that are selfish, materialistic, and utility-maximizing, with no primary relationships nor meaningful engagement with community, land, or history.
+Together with the resurgence of fascism and supremacist collectivist culture globally, these anti-relational values are threatening our planet and all its people.

 Despite working to transform these toxic values, we still have to contend with the harm of dominant culture in our own lives and relationships.
 We have to grapple with the challenges of collaborating and coping with enormous complexity.
 This is where relational culture practice has a profound offering for those who are working for change, but still need to figure out how to protect their relationships in the process.